robmoore-i/helm-test-java/README.md

 ## The `helm-test-java` Gradle plugin

-The `com.rrmoore.gradle.helm-test-java` Gradle plugin downloads the chosen version of the Helm executable from the default Helm public artifact repository and makes it available to your test code via the system property "com.rrmoore.helm.test.executable.path".
+The `com.rrmoore.gradle.helm-test-java` Gradle plugin optionally downloads the chosen version of the Helm executable from the default Helm public artifact repository and makes it available to your test code via the system property "com.rrmoore.helm.test.executable.path".
+It can also make the path of a known local `helm` executable available to your test code via the same means, without downloading anything.

+You can configure the plugin by using the `helmToolchain` extension.

+### Downloading a Helm version from the internet

-To configure the version you want to use, configure the `helmToolchain` extension:
+To configure the Helm version to download, set `helmVersion`:

 ```
 plugins {